jouellnyc/AWS/create_aws_vpc2/README.md

 This architecture uses NAT Gateways, which are not free, even when used with the free tier:
 [AWS Pricing](https://aws.amazon.com/vpc/pricing/)

+### Expectations
+NAT Gatways can take time to start and be ready to allocate.
+A sleep of 120 seconds is used - a reasonable value but can be changed.

 ### Installing
 ```